henrydwright/website/content/articles/arm64-assembly-part-2.md

-Try compiling and running both - you'll notice that neither do anything other than run and exit because all they're doing is setting up the data to be used!
+<div class="remark success"><b>Time to run!</b> Try compiling and running this example - you'll notice that it also doesn't do anything other than run and exit!</div>

 #### Relevant sections of armasm user guide
 * [DCB](https://developer.arm.com/documentation/dui0801/l/Directives-Reference/DCB)